laszlo-r/sublime-webloader/README.md

 How to use:
 -----------
+- install with Package Control: `ctrl-shift-p`, `Package Control: Install Package`, `Webloader`
-- no package control yet, but it's quite easy to install manually:
+- if not available there yet, it's quite easy to install manually:
-  - download as zip, unzip, and move the Webloader folder under your Sublime Packages folder
+  - download as zip, unzip, and copy the root folder's contents into Packages/Webloader/
-  - windows: `youruserfolder\AppData\Roaming\Sublime Text 2\Packages`
+  - windows: `youruserfolder\AppData\Roaming\Sublime Text 2\Packages\Webloader`
-  - os x: `~/Library/Application Support/Sublime Text 2`
+  - os x: `~/Library/Application Support/Sublime Text 2/Webloader`
-  - linux: `~/.config/sublime-text-2`
+  - linux: `~/.config/sublime-text-2/Webloader`
   - restart Sublime (the console should show a `Webloader:` message if the plugin loaded)
 - open `Webloader/demo/index.html` in a browser (the javascript console should tell if it started watching files)
 - edit `sample.css` with Sublime, and see the changes on the page *as you type*